r-pufky/payday2-secret/README.md

 ------------

 ### Obtain and Display required items in the Safehouse
-Specific trophies need to be obtained and displayed to start the initial puzzle
+Specific trophies need to be obtained and displayed to start the initial puzzle:

 1. Bain's Guide